gormrs/iot-core/README.md

 To try and add more data to the output I imported a haversine formula to calculate how far away the bus is.
 For the bus_stop i sent the id to the user and assumed the app would have a map of ids and names
 After I was finished making the project I added docker support to make it easier to run.

 I hope this helps!
 Let me know if you have any further questions.
+Either here on GitHub or by email: gormrs@gmail.com